Hoyasumii/bee-movie/README.md

 What was it like to sting someone?

 I can't explain it.
 It was all...
-All adrenaline and then
+All adrenaline and then.